 Read my review of “Not Just For Goldilocks!
-Your classic porridge bowl…rebooted!” and make this mouthwatering baked oatmeal with a deliciously crusty exterior, a soft, creamy, chocolatey, oaty interior, crunchy roasted hazelnuts and soft, sweet baked banana.
+Your classic porridge bowl…rebooted!” and make this mouthwatering Chocolate Banana Hazelnut Baked Oatmeal with a deliciously crusty exterior, a soft, creamy, chocolatey, oaty interior, crunchy roasted hazelnuts and soft, sweet baked banana.

 A whole book FULL of oatmeal recipes is my idea of breakfast heaven and that’s exactly what you get with Jo Hodson’s new book “Not Just For Goldilocks!
 Your classic porridge bowl….rebooted!”

 When she asked if I would like to review it, I jumped at the chance as I eat oatmeal a lot and I am always on the lookout for new recipes to change it up.

 I woke up and was checking my email in bed (yes, I am addicted to my phone) and found this beauty of a book in my inbox.